-802.1P Priority:

-Select Enable or Disable 802.1P Priority.
+802.1P Priority: Select Enable or Disable 802.1P Priority.

-> Priority and CoS-mapping Config
+Priority and CoS-mapping Config

-Tag-id/Cos-id: Indicates the precedence level defined by IEEE802.1P and the CoS ID.
+Tag-id/Cos-id: Indicates the precedence level defined by IEEE802.1P and the and CoS-id are mapped to.
+The priority levels of egress queue are labeled as TC0, TC1, TC2 and TC3.